LuisGC/blog/content/blog/2019/08/tolkien-2019.md

 **The source texts for Tove Jansson's illustrations for The Hobbit**, by **Sonja Virta** ([@SonjaVirta](https://twitter.com/SonjaVirta))

+Third talk in a row about illustration.
+This time the content was focused on the controversially illustrated Swedish edition of The Hobbit in 1962.
+It was (or is) controversial for the somewhat gloomy tone of the drawings but specially because [**Tove Jansson**](https://en.wikipedia.org/wiki/Tove_Jansson) presented [Gollum as a huge moster](https://wharferj.wordpress.com/2016/01/16/tove-janssons-illustrations-for-the-hobbit/).
+The speaker explained her thorough research on the topic, and the influence that the first Swedish translation of 1947 could have had in Tove Jansson for the 1962 edition.

 **The Shape of Water in Tolkien's Middle-earth**, by **Norbert Schürer**

 **Bilbo, Ulysses and the Greatness of the Unknown**, by **Gloria Larini**